vmware/vmware-aria-operations-integration-sdk/docs/get_started.md

 ???+ note

-    In the template project, the only connection parameter is `ID`, and because it connects to the container it is running on, this parameter is not necessary; it is only there as an example, and can be set to any value.
+    In the sample adapter, the only connection parameter is `ID`, and because it connects to the container it is running on, this parameter is not necessary; it is only there as an example, and can be set to any value.
 The template also implements an example Test Connection.
 If a Test Connection is run (see below), with the `ID` set to the text `bad`, then the Test Connection will fail.